Z3r0cks/Master_Thesis/thesis/main.typ

   r_11, r_12, r_13, p_x;r_21, r_22, r_23, p_y;r_31, r_32, r_33, p_z;0, 0, 0, 1,
 ) $

-- #strong[Image resolution:] Must be the same for all images when using Nerfstudio.\
+- #strong[Image Resolution:] Must be the same for all images when using Nerfstudio.\
-- #strong[Focal length:] Determining the optical distance between the sensor at the camera's focal plane and the location where light rays converge to create a clear image of an object.
+- #strong[Focal Length:] Determining the optical distance between the sensor at the camera's focal plane and the location where light rays converge to create a clear image of an object.
 The angle of view is wider and the magnification is lower with a shorter focal length @black_nikonusa_nodate.
-- #strong[Principle point:] The principal point represents a fundamental concept in the fields of optics and photography.
+- #strong[Principle Point:] The principal point represents a fundamental concept in the fields of optics and photography.
 It denotes the point on the image plane at which the optical axis of the lens intersects the vertical axis.
 In theoretical models, this point is situated at the geometric center of the image sensor or film.
 However, in practical applications, manufacturing tolerances or lens aberrations can result in a slight deviation of the principal point from its intended position @clarke_principal_1998.
 - #strong[Distortion:] Is an optical aberration in which straight lines in the object appear as curved lines in the image.
 This effect often occurs with lenses and can affect the geometric accuracy of images.
 Prominent forms are barrel distortion and pincushion distortion @li_efficient_2024.

 In an ideal case, as in @fig:pos, all cameras are evenly spaced around a center point and all camera positions are known.
 This center point thus acts as the center of gravity and the origin of the coordinate system of the NeRF scene.
 The NeRF architecture recognizes and learns from the camera positions and can derive the distances in the scene based on these positions.\